TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

-   Decoding and translating works similarly, except :exc:`UnicodeDecodeError` or :exc:`UnicodeTranslateError` will be passed to the handler and that the replacement from the error handler will be put into the output directly.
+   Decoding and translating works similarly, except :exc:`UnicodeDecodeError` or :exc:`UnicodeTranslateError` will be passed to the handler and that the replacement kutoka the error handler will be put into the output directly.

 Previously registered error handlers (including the standard error handlers)